grafana/pyroscope/examples/golang-push/rideshare-tracing/README.md

-## WARNING: This feature is experiemental
+## WARNING: This feature is experimental
 This is just an experimental feature and there are several improvements needed to make this production ready.
 We would love to get feedback on how people view this feature and ideas on how we could improve it for various use cases.
 Use at your own risk